 A Plastic Recycling Unit has now been placed on the usual Recycling Site at the upper end of the Glenridding car park.
 Please spread the word and also note that it is for plastic bags, bottles etc., but not for cartons

 Patterdale school also has recycling facilities for paper and inkjet cartridges.

 There are also recycling stations in Penrith in the car parks at B&Q and Morrisons.

 The nearest Household Waste Recycling Centre is at Flusco near Penrith, Cumbria, CA11 0JB.

 tel: 01768 480691

 Usual Opening hours: 8am - 6pm, 7 days a week

-The Green Skip for garden waste will be placed in the LDNPA Car Park, Glenridding on the following weekends:
+A Green Skip for garden waste will be placed in the LDNPA Car Park, Glenridding periodically

 Your blue sacks should preferably be set out early on the day of collection.
 However, if you have to put them out the night before please take steps to prevent Badgers or Foxes tearing them open during the night.
 Blue sacks should be set out at the boundary of the property on the kerbside and visible from the roadside.